Avinash793/OAS-file-and-Swagger-Tutorial/README.md

   You can see Swagger UI same as image attached below:
   ![alt text](https://github.com/AVINASH793/OAS-file-and-Swagger-Tutorial/blob/master/SwaggerUI.png "Logo Title Text 1")

-2. Stripe Assignment: This contain assignment with step to step guide to make OAS file and
+2. Stripe Assignment: This contain assignment with step to step guide to make OAS file (with real REST API) and use swagger tool for various purposes as mentioned above.